 In this paper, we propose three datasets that cover various grammatical errors from different types of annotators and learners.
 The first dataset named \knative{} is crowd-sourced from native Korean speakers.
 Second, \klearner{} are from KFL learners that consists of essays with detailed corrections and annotations by Korean tutors.
 Third, \klang{} are similar with \klearner{} except that they consist of sentences made by KFL learners but corrected by native Koreans on social platforms who are not necessarily linguistic experts.
 We also analyze our datasets in terms of error type distributions.

-Another important problem with Korean GEC is that most existing datasets do not have human annotation and their quality is not guaranteed, which makes it hard to use them for evaluation.
-Also, human annotations are difficult to be done on a large corpora since experts are needed and it is costly.
-The schema and types of error types could be different by datasets and annotators, which can make it counter-productive.
+While our proposed parallel corpora can be served as a valuable resource to train a machine learning model, another concern is about the annotation of the datasets.
+Most existing datasets do not have annotation, which makes it hard to use them for evaluation.
+A major weakness of human annotation is that (1) experts specialized in Korean Grammar are expensive to hire, (2) making them annotate a large number of parallel corpora is not scalable, and (3) the error types and schema are different by datasets and annotators, which is counter-productive.
 Another way that we can analyze and evaluate on the dataset is by automatic annotation from parallel corpora.
 While there is already one for English called ERRANT \cite{bryant-etal-2017-automatic}, there is no automatic error type detection system for Korean.